sriram-rach/sriram-rach/README.md

 Hello there!
-I'm a passionate and experienced Data Engineer and Data Scientist with a strong foundation in building and managing data infrastructures to support machine learning, artificial intelligence, and enterprise data needs, particularly for reporting.
+I'm a passionate and experienced Data Engineer/Data Scientist with a strong foundation in building data infrastructures to support machine learning, artificial intelligence, and enterprise data needs, particularly for reporting.
 I specialize in leveraging cutting-edge technologies to solve complex data problems and build efficient, scalable systems that drive actionable insights and business value.

 ---
 ## 🌱 About Me